adriankumpf/findmeaflat/README.md

 #### Custom provider

-You can easily add a new provider by adding a new file under `lib/sources` or just write me a message :)
+You can easily add a new provider by adding a new file under `lib/sources` or just open an issue :)

 ### 3. Add Filters (optional)